-If the player consumes something that causes the hunger value to go over 100, the player will gain the "Well Fed" buff.
+If the player consumes something that causes the hunger value to go over 100, the player will gain the "Full Belly" buff.
 When this happens, the player will also begin to slowly regenerate health.
 However, they will be barred from eating anything further for a while.

-The hunger meter will not deplete during missions (including the introduction), allowing the player to focus on them without having to worry about starving.
+The hunger meter will not deplete during missions (including the introduction and certain places, such as the Ark Outpost), allowing the player to focus on them without having to worry about starving.

 The hunger meter also does not deplete while sleeping in a bed that provides the Resting buff.

 In the case of full belly; while active players will not be able to consume further food.

 |On survival difficulty players will get hungry if their hunger bar gets too low.
 While hungry movement speed is reduced by 15%.

 |On survival difficulty players will begin starving if their hunger bar becomes empty.
 While starving movement speed is reduced by 15% and players will take periodic damage.

 |Applied after players consume food.
 It prevents continual consumption of food to overcome damage and forces the player to plan out the need for healing and status effects.